 The industry solution to preserve the tank are two impractical concepts that each add another thousand pounds of weight -- Reactive Armor and Active Protection Systems (APS).
 Here is an excellent short video about reactive armor.
-This seems like a great idea, but only if a tanks operate alone.
+This seems like a great idea, but only if tanks operate alone.
 The counter explosion is large and will kill anyone outside, damage nearby friendly vehicles, and terrify the crew.
-In addition, no one discusses what happens when a row of reactive armor is sprayed with an autocannon or even heavy machine gun fire.
+In addition, no one discusses what happens when a row of reactive armor is sprayed with autocannon or heavy machine gun fire.
 These cannot be turned off when operating near friendly infantry, who will refuse to go near tanks once several are killed by a reactive blast.
 Moreover, reactive armor only protects some of the tank.

 Over the next three decades, American tanks grew to the massive 70-ton M1 tank of today. (pictured) The blast from its 120mm gun is so dangerous that soldiers must remain behind the tank when it fires.
 It has a powerful engine that allows great acceleration, which frightens infantry who fear getting run over.
 In addition, the tank is too tall to see over and its gas turbine engine emits so much heat that soldiers cannot follow behind for protection.
 As a result, the dangers APS and reactive armor pose to supporting infantry can be dismissed because M1 tanks are already too dangerous for friendly infantry to fight alongside.
-Yet without infantry, tanks are vulnerable to surprise flank attacks by enemy soldiers armed with shoulder-fired rockets or small video guided missiles.
+Yet without infantry, tanks are vulnerable to surprise flank attacks by enemy soldiers armed with shoulder-fired rockets and small video guided missiles.

 If APS improves and becomes effective, it can be countered with a simple tactic.
 The issue is how these systems deal with incoming artillery and mortar fire, which are far more accurate as cheap UAV spotters proliferate down to the battery level.
 APS can't distinguish between cheap dumb munitions and expensive smart munitions.
 In addition, artillery and mortar impacts and throw up large chucks of earth and debris that seem like incoming projectiles on radar.
 APS can be turned off until truly needed, but that point is unknown.
 So the simple tactic is to fire an artillery or mortar barrage to exhaust APS (or force tankers to switch them off) then follow with expensive video-guided missiles and UAV anti-tank kamikazes.

 However, smart artillery and mortar munitions can slay tanks themselves.
-The Swedish 120mm STRIX with an infrared seeker was fielded two decades ago but found few buyers, probably because Generals see them as threats to their armored forces.
-Mortars are best to employ sensor-guided munitions since they have a low launch velocity the g-force exerted is far less than from a gun or howitzer so the problems with electronic seeker damage are much less.
-In addition, since a mortar round falls straight down it allows a seeker a better and longer view of the target below, whereas a ballistic howitzer round arrives at an angle.
+The Swedish 120mm STRIX with an infrared seeker was fielded two decades ago but found few buyers, probably because Generals see them as threats to their tanks.
+Mortars are best to employ sensor-guided munitions since they have a low launch velocity so the g-force exerted is far less than from a gun or howitzer so the problems with electronic seeker damage are much less.
+In addition, since a mortar round falls straight down it allows a seeker a better and longer view of the target below, whereas a howitzer round arrives at an angle.

-This is why 155mm howitzer-fired sensor-guided munitions like SADARM and BONUS require a complex cargo projectile that breaks open in flight and releases two smaller sub-munitions that have less penetrating power than a 120mm mortar round.
+This is why 155mm howitzer-fired sensor-guided munitions like SADARM and BONUS require a complex cargo projectile that breaks open in flight and releases smaller sub-munitions that have less penetrating power than a 120mm mortar round.
 These sub-munitions could be easily adapted to fire from a 120mm mortar, as well as aerial "bomblet" munitions like the tank engine acoustic seeking BAT.
-A serious effort to develop a variety of 120mm anti-tank mortar munitions would doom the tank too!
-Countermeasures to decoy these mortar rounds help, but a barrage of different types would ensure that a sizable number hit targets.
-In summary, a mortar barrage that includes modern smart anti-tank bombs can wreck an armored force and exhaust its APS, then video-guided missiles and kamikaze UAVs can follow to destroy surviving vehicles.
+Since APS broadcasts a continuous radar signal, a radar seeking mortar round would end their use.

 Any tanks that survive the onslaught of indirect fires now face direct fire weapons.
 Assuming the enemy cannot engage their flank, tanks are well protected from frontal penetration.
 However, they are easily damaged despite their thick armor because there are so many weak spots.
 Tankers love to discuss the thickness of armor at various places around different tanks.
-They rarely discuss areas of the tank with little armor that are "chinks in their armor" just like knights of old, a term still in use and found in a dictionary:
+They rarely discuss areas of the tank with little armor that are "chinks in their armor" just like knights of old, a term still in use and found in the dictionary: